ahtaarra/ahtaarra.github.io/content/posts/post4.md

 ## Steps:

 ### Step 1:
-[Download ISO](https://www.microsoft.com/en-gb/software-download/) and burn it on a disk using a something like `woeusb-ng` and you may find one of its packages [on AUR](https://aur.archlinux.org/packages/woeusb-ng) convenient if you use an Arch-based distro.
+[Download ISO](https://www.microsoft.com/en-gb/software-download/) and burn it on a disk using a something like `woeusb-ng` and one of its packages [on AUR](https://aur.archlinux.org/packages/woeusb-ng) convenient for Arch-based distro users.

 Note: Be sure to disable to stop auto-mounting services like `udiskie` during the burn process.